siribirkeland/siribirkeland.github.io/_pages/talks.md

 ![Lise Huseby](/images/Lise_resized4.jpeg)

-Lise is a PhD candidate interested in the genomic basis of plant speciation and how it is influenced by mating system.
-She did her MSc thesis on the population genetics and ecology of the endangered plant *Drymocallis rupestris*.
-Lise is currently working at NORSKOG.
+Lise is a PhD candidate interested in the genomic basis of plant speciation and how it is shaped by mating systems.
+She completed her MSc thesis on the population genetics and ecology of the endangered plant Drymocallis rupestris.
+She is currently working at NORSKOG.

 **E-mail:** [l.g.huseby@nhm.uio.no](mailto:l.g.huseby@nhm.uio.no)